SwatKat1977/intmac/README.md

 ## Developers

-This section is for developers who wish to run, modify or test INTAC.
+This section is for developers who wish to run, modify or test ITEMS.

 ### Prerequisites